18 MIN READ

-You're midway through an interview for a promotion you really want, and it's all going well.
-But suddenly the interviewer asks you a question that you're not prepared for and your mind goes blank.
+You're midway through an interview for a role that you really want, and all is going well.
+Suddenly, the interviewer asks you a question that you're not prepared for and your mind goes blank.

 It's common for interviewers to ask difficult questions.
-They're not doing this to trip you up, they just want to see how well you perform under pressure and whether you can think on your feet.
-This is why preparation is so important.
+They're not doing it to trip you up, they just want to see how well you can perform under pressure.
+That's why good preparation is essential.

 How to Prepare for Interview Questions